-Disclaimer!
+Disclaimer

-- I do not possess the credentialed letters of an "expert", but I have spent the better of 8 years in the weeds of tornado research. - Even if I was an expert, a lot of this knowledge is evolving and new! - The papers referenced are a great resource for more depth. - The papers referenced are only a subset of a rich history of literature on the matter, and there is plenty of ongoing and recently published research not referenced. - The atmosphere cares not for our conceptual models
+- I do not yet qualify as an expert (thesis in progress)! - Even if I was an expert, a lot of this knowledge is evolving and new - The papers referenced are a great resource for more depth - The papers referenced are only a subset of a rich history of literature on the matter, and there are differing schools of thought - Some of this contains opinion and work that has not been published.
+Always refer to published work before taking anything as "truth" - The atmosphere cares not for our conceptual models